 Vehicles displaying a commuter student red decal may park in the marked spaces at the front of Ellsworth Hall and in the designated area behind Dane Science Building between 7:00 a.m. and 11:00 p.m. daily.

-Faculty/Staff will be issued permanent green parking decals and may park in any faculty/staff or student parking lot.
+Faculty/Staff will be issued permanent parking decals and may park in any faculty/staff or student parking lot (when necessary).

 Visitor and Guest Parking